 Benefits of Working On Campus

-There are over 3,500 student employees that work over the course of the academic year.
+There are over 3,500 student employees that work over the course of the academic year on Grand Valley's campus.
 Most students work consistently over the course of the year and average fifteen hours a week.
 Students work on and off-campus, and are either hired as Federal Work Study or as Non-Work Study.

 Student employees work in a wide array of departments and locations.
 It is recommended that students seek out employment opportunities on-campus first, as the on-campus department supervisors will understand that they are students first and are more likely to work around the student's class schedule.

 - Studies show that students who work up to 15 hours per week do just as well or even better academically than students who do not work while in school.